|Sparganium fallax is a

 perennial herb growing in colonies in ponds, wetlands, etc., where

-the water is stagnant,50-120cm in height, spreading runners in mud
+the water is stagnant, 50-120cm in height, spreading runners in mud

-distichous way, each linear, 4-10cm in width, of triangular
+arrangement in a distichous way, each linear, 4-10cm in width, of triangular

 cross-section; there are ridges on backsides.
 Inflorescences are